ropensci/refsplitr/README.md

 authors_georef()
 ```

-Issues, Feature Requests and Pull Requests Welcome.
+Issues, Feature Requests and Pull Requests Welcome, see here for more details on [how to contribute](https://github.com/embruna/refnet/blob/master/CONTRIBUTING.md).
 We expect everyone contributing to the package to abide by our [Code of Conduct](https://github.com/embruna/refnet/blob/master/CODE_OF_CONDUCT.md).

 ## Contributors